 Following his military career, with his family beside him (including grandkids), he managed the Old Town Armory in Manassas, VA for nearly a decade.
 After closing the armory, he joined the Manassas City Police Department where he served as a Crossing Guard for approximately 20 years and also was an administrator in the firearms program.
 The love that he had for his family and the children that he encountered while on his post was everlasting.
 He filled his days with smiles and high fives and loved every second of his duties as a Crossing Guard.
 In his later years, he became a lifetime member of the American Legion Post 10 and enjoyed volunteering with his comrades, especially on their expeditions to Washington D.C. where they were part of the Honor Flight missions.

 A committal ceremony is scheduled for Friday, July 19, 2019 at 11am at Quantico National Cemetery.
 As a tribute to the Colonel, the family is requesting in lieu of flowers, please make a donation to The Honor Flight Network.
 The family would like to thank the personnel at St. Joseph’s Hospital, Loyless Funeral Home, Joint Base Andrews Honor Guard, Timothy Kirkpatrick from the Washington Scottish Pipe Band and the overwhelming support from those whose lives he touched.

-To send flowers to the family of William Carruthers, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of William Carruthers, please visit Tribute Store